Auxilor/auxilor.github.io/docs/ecoquests/how-to-make-a-task.md

 **description:** The description of the quest.
 Shown in the quest lore in /quests

-**xp-gain-methods:** The trigger, multiplier/value, conditions and filters that will award task xp
+**xp-gain-methods:** The trigger, multiplier/value, conditions and filters that will award task XP

 **on-complete:** Effects to be run when the task is completed (Supports triggered effects).
 See [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect)

+### Effects

+The task rewards uses the effects system.
+You can configure effects, conditions, filters, and mutators in this section to run when the quest is started or as rewards.

+Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

+For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
+Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

 ### Internal Placeholders